ms-garshasbi/service-placement-simulator-1.5/README.md

 After installing the dependencies on both server-side and client-side, `./node_modules`, `package.json`, and `package-lock.json` will be added in the directory.

 To run parallel genetic algorithm, you need first determine number of workers in the `package.json` and then execute `npm run workers`.
+A detailed guide on how to run parallel genetic algorithms will be available soon.